GoogleCloudPlatform/terraform-google-splunk-enterprise/README.md

 * Make startup script (Splunk configuration) more modular
 * Make terraform configuration more modular
 * Secure Splunk user-specified credentials - currently may be leaked from instance metadata

+### Authors

+Roy Arsan <rarsan@google.com>

+### Copyright

+Copyright 2019 Google LLC.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreements with Google.